The fact that COVID-19 has disrupted so many lives is widely known, but what about the dead that it has disrupted?

-“Most of the time all the spirits want to do is be left alone, however in order for them to cross over they have a certain "quota" of haunts they have to hit each year.
+“Most of the time, all the spirits want is be left alone, however, in order for them to cross over they have a certain ‘quota’ of haunts they have to hit each year.
 As long as they hit that quota before their first one thousand years, they get to cross over.”
 Matthew explained to us.
 He went on to say “unfortunately the quota is broken down by how much time the spirit is around a certain person or family.
-So, with the lock-down in effect the spirits had to work overtime just to meet their end of the month numbers.”
+So, with the lock-down in effect, the spirits had to work overtime just to meet their end of the month numbers.”

 We pulled up in front of an old brick home we were told was built in the late 1800’s.
 The fog was rolling in thicker than any of us could imagine and before we made it to the front door, two members of our crew were already missing.